vas3k/GodMode2/README.md

-    acl = ACL.MODERATOR                     # lowest ACL group who has access to this view title = "My List"                       # title for HTML template = "list.html"                  # you can specify your template for this view fields = [...]                          # same to "fields" in model, but specific for this view sorting = ["id", "name"]                # fields allowed for sorting (default = None — all fields) batch_actions = [MyBatchAction]         # see screenshot above object_actions = [MyObjectAction]
+    acl = ACL.MODERATOR                     # lowest ACL group who has access to this view title = "My List"                       # title for HTML template = "list.html"                  # you can specify your template for this view fields = [...]                          # same as "fields" in model, but specific for this view sorting = ["id", "name"]                # fields allowed for sorting (default = None — all fields) batch_actions = [MyBatchAction]         # see screenshot above object_actions = [MyObjectAction]